michael-brennan2005/mermaid/PLAN.md

     - Rn - use invocation id to create intervals, but for future we
         - 64 x 64 dispatch assumed constant
         - so x_interval = [id.x - 32, id.x - 32 + 1], y_interval = [id.y - 32, id.y - 32 + 1]

+# The road to v2 (5-28-2025)
+    - STRAT: Hold off on tape pruning + 3D for now - focus on making something playful/usable
+    - Zig work
+        - Make RegAlloc emit encoded instructions & eliminate inst encoding step
+        - Fix/build subexpression elimination
+            - Not sure if we can actually do this with encoded instruction pass - would mean a hard limit of 256 SSA statements
+                - Could probably work if we make SSA a version of encoded instruction but a u128 - double width for inputs, outputs, etc.
+        - Error handling
+            - Do this before grammar implementation (maybe)?
+        - Go and implement the rest of the grammar
+    - WebGPU/TS work
+        - Refactor script.ts
+            - break compute pipeline and render pipeline stuff into their own structs/namespaces, init functions for webgpu
+        - Proper UI, connect input to compilation
+        - Proper way of storing image width/height, scale, etc, explicit interval evaluation (vs.
+        // using invocation_id)
+        - Camera implementation
+            - Would force us to come up with a legitimate render pass
+    - Deployment
+        - Figure out how to put this on your site - subdomain and making this a seperate thing seems best bet?